kcp-dev/kcp/docs/content/concepts/braindump.md

 there's a problem of how to distinguish those.
 Different exports, same kind of group.
 What KCP is introducing, basically adding to a CRD to an export, is a concept called an identity of an export.
 The identity is a secret that the owner of the API export knows.
-In the moment you know that secret, you can export the same object and workspaces which use a bind to that API will then be actually bound to that export with that identity.
+When you know that secret, you can export the same object and workspaces which use a bind to that API will then be actually bound to that export with that identity.
 So if you give away the secret, you leak the secret to an attacker, in theory, that attacker could export the same